ibinti/ibi-the-watch-cat/README.md

 <br>
 2025.0719

-todo: NiMH charger with relays...
+todo: UPS with NiMH charger and relays...
 NC -> discharging, NO -> charging

 <br>

 2025.0720